Theocat321/Theocat321/README.md

 [SciPy repo](https://github.com/Theocat321/SciPy) <br>
 [Auto Trader project](https://github.com/Theocat321/CarPriceClassifier)

-## Organisation
+## Organisations

 ### A Level Coding Collab <img src="https://user-images.githubusercontent.com/84132218/150591557-899fcee2-7184-4fbd-86a7-b3e771fe7221.png" width = 40px height = 40px)>

 My friends and I created our organisation named A-Level-Coding collab where we develope our pirate game project together.
-Currently, this is where the bulk of my time is spent coding outside of lesson.
+Currently, this is where the some of my time is spent coding outside of lesson.
 Click [here](https://github.com/A-Level-Personal-Code-Collab) to view the organisation main page!

 ## Previous projects